hayleyw7/pokedex/README.md

 - Add a user login/logout with username and password .
 - Have an area of favorited cards.
 - Be able to play the game in the app.
-- The User's star rating will be saved within the user's account.
+- The User's favotiting will be saved within the user's account.